6JoeB/Streaker/README.md

 ### NTH

+- [ ] Home screen habits have easy button to set todays date to complete
 - [ ] Add habit screen name text input should slow rotate through suggestions as placeholders
 - [ ] Habits can have:
   - [ ] Colour